-In React, each of our components have a state.
+Answer: In React, each of our components has a state.
 This state is like an observable.
 Essentially, React knows when to re-render the scene because it is able to observe when this data changes.
 Dirty checking is slower than observables because we must poll the data at a regular interval and check all of the values in the data structure recursively.
 By comparison, setting a value on the state will signal to a listener that some state has changed, so React can simply listen for change events on the state and queue up re-rendering.

 The virtual DOM is used for efficient re-rendering of the DOM.
 This isn’t really related to dirty checking your data.
 We could re-render using a virtual DOM with or without dirty checking.
 In fact, the diff algorithm is a dirty checker itself.